Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 Peers are the other nodes you want to sync to in order to maintain your full node.
 You can add peers in the file at `~/.heimdalld/config/config.toml` under `persistent_peers` with the format `NodeID@IP:PORT` or `NodeID@DOMAIN:PORT`

-Refer to `heimdall/heimdall-seeds.txt` for peer info in your testnet folder, i.e. `$CONFIGPATH/heimdall`.
-You could do by running the command `cat /public-testnets/CS-2004/heimdall/heimdall-seeds.txt`
+To see the list of peers, run the following command, you could do so by running the command `cat /public-testnets/CS-2004/heimdall/heimdall-seeds.txt`.

 All you need to do is add 1 Peer from this list to your `persistent_peers` in the format mentioned above.
 Make sure that you add at least one peer from the list, else you will run into connection issues.
 Try to choose a peer randomly from between to ensure you don't overload specific peers.